warexify/MinLinux/ROADMAP.md

 Status: Testing.
 Late November.

-- Secure Docker bridge to Windows host.
-You can re-enable TLS.
+- Secure bridge to Docker on Windows host.
+You should re-enable TLS.
 - Rebase to Debian testing.
 Newer packages.
 No more release mixing.
 - Latest Go from Google.
 - Refinements to wlinux-setup GUI.
+Will no longer bug you to update if you just did.
-- Minor fixes and improvements to zsh.
+- Minor fixes and improvements, including zsh.
 - Latest Debian build.

 ## Release 1.1.26